-Scleroderma is a disease that involves the buildup of scar-like tissue in the skin.
-It also damages the cells the line the walls of the small arteries.
+Scleroderma is a disease that involves the buildup of scar-like tissue in the skin and elsewhere in the body.
+It also damages the cells that line the walls of the small arteries.

-Scleroderma is a type of autoimmune disorder, in which the immune system mistakenly attacks and destroys healthy body tissue.
+Scleroderma is a type of autoimmune disorder.
+In this condition, the immune system mistakenly attacks and damages healthy body tissue.

 The cause of scleroderma is unknown.
 A buildup of a substance called collagen in the skin and other organs leads to the symptoms of the disease.

 The disease most often affects people 30 to 50 years old.
-Women get scleroderma more often than men do.
+Women get scleroderma more often than men.
 Some people with scleroderma have a history of being around silica dust and polyvinyl chloride, but most do not.